wpswings/wallet-system-for-woocommerce/README.md

 # Description

 **STREAMLINE AND SPEED UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
-ADD OR REMOVE BALANCE IN BULK, SEND REFUNDS, RESTRICT USERS, AND VIEW THE TRANSACTION HISTORY OF ALL WALLET USERS**
+ADD OR REMOVE BALANCE IN BULK, SEND REFUNDS, RESTRICT USERS, AND VIEW THE TRANSACTION HISTORY OF ALL WALLET USERS.**

 [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) is a digital wallet plugin.
 It helps the merchant implement a digital wallet system on their WooCommerce store.
 And allows customers to perform eCommerce transactions using the wallet system.